MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/faq.md

 ## How do I switch between objects during a presentation?

 If the desired model is in the current product:
-1. Select **Models** to open the model browser.
+1. Tap **Models** to open the model browser.
 2. Scroll left or right to find the desired model (you can also use search if there are a large number of models in the browser).
-Select the model to load it.
+Tap the model to load it.

 If the desired model is in another product or opportunity:
-1. Select the hamburger menu (three bars) icon at the top-left of the screen and then select **Opportunities**.
+1. Tap the hamburger menu (three bars) icon at the top-left of the screen and then tap **Opportunities**.
-2. Select the required opportunity.
+2. Tap the required opportunity.
-3. Select product with the desired model.
+3. Tap product with the desired model.
 4. Go through the placement process and place the initial model.
-5. Select **Models** to open the model browser.
+5. Tap **Models** to open the model browser.
 6. Scroll left or right to find the desired model (you can also use search if there are a large number of models in the browser).
-Select the model to load it.
+Tap the model to load it.

 ## How do I export the text and image in my note for email?

 Navigate to the note you want to export.
-Select the overflow menu (three dots) on the note.
-Select **Export Note** on the pop-up menu, and then select **Email**.
-Select the app that your email uses.
+Tap the overflow menu (three dots) on the note.
+Tap **Export Note** on the pop-up menu, and then tap **Email**.
+Tap the app that your email uses.

 ## How do I download and retain the model locally?

 First, you must enable the offline mode.
-Select the Hamburger menu (three bars) at the top-left of the screen.
-Select **Preview features**.
+Tap the Hamburger menu (three bars) at the top-left of the screen.
+Tap **Preview features**.
 Move the toggle for **Offline mode feature** to the On position.

-Navigate to your opportunities and select the one having the product you want to save.
+Navigate to your opportunities and tap the one having the product you want to save.
 Observe the cloud icon with the down pointing arrow on the lower left-corner of each product.
-Select the cloud icon in the product that has the desired model.
+Tap the cloud icon in the product that has the desired model.
 This will start a download process changing the icon to a square and loading circle.
 After every model in the product has been downloaded, a blue circle with a check mark will appear.
 Those models are now available on the device.

 If you lose network connectivity and want to view the downloaded files, restart the app, and then navigate to the opportunity and product as before.
 The models that were downloaded should appear and be accessible from the product.